Description

 Lake Manyara Tree Lodge is located in the remote south western region of the park, allowing for leisurely tracking of the park’s famous tree-climbing lions and for unimpeded viewing of the flocks of pelicans and flamingoes, and the buffalo cooling in the soda lake.
 The tree houses have been crafted from local timber and makuti (palm fronds) and feature large open decks and spacious rooms.

 Game drives are in open 4x4 vehicles, led by experienced rangers and guides.
 The wildlife in Lake Manyara National Park is used to the presence of humans, thus making game drives and night drives all the more rewarding.
-Maasai naturalists can lead you on bush walks in the vicinity of the camp, providing an ideal opportunity for you to learn more about the fascinating fauna and flora in Lake Manyara National Park.
+Join guided walks in a near by village for a cultural experience, learning local traditions.

 Accommodation

-Ten elegant stilted treehouses are cradled in the boughs of mahogany trees, ensuring privacy for all guests.
+10 elegant stilted treehouses are cradled in the boughs of mahogany trees, ensuring privacy for all guests.
 Built of timber and makuti (palm fronds), the interiors are bleached, earthy and stylishly understated.
 Rooms are spacious with sitting areas and viewing decks.
-Ensuite bathrooms with a bath, outdoor shower, twin hand basins and private w.c.
+En-suite bathrooms have a bath, outdoor shower, twin hand basins and private w.c.

 Childcare